Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image/31232-restore-to-an-amazon-machine-image-ami.md

   * _Cold HDD \(sc1\)_

-  > See[Amazon EBS Volume Types](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#)to learn more.
+  > See [Amazon EBS Volume Types](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#) to learn more.

 * **Do not use temporary instance **This option enables copying your files via a local computer, which is usually slower and depends on the local Internet connection speed.